GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	they do in Gerrit.

 <a name="remote.NAME.projects">remote.NAME.projects</a>
-:	Specifies which repositories should be replicated to the
+:	Specifies which repositories should be replicated to the remote.
+It
-	remote.
-It can be provided more than once, and supports three
+	can be provided more than once, if any matches, the repository will be replicated.

-	formats: regular expressions, wildcard matching, and single project matching.
+	Projects supports three formats: regular expressions, wildcard matching, and single project matching.
 All three formats match case-sensitive.

 	Values starting with a caret `^` are treated as regular expressions. `^foo/(bar|baz)` would match the projects